Australian natives better suited to bushland than backyards

 What it takes to grow them successfully

-Choosing a more suitable option
+A more suitable option

 Choosing plants that fit the garden you have

 These plants are specialists, shaped by ecosystems that home gardens may struggle to replicate.
 Our own green spaces tend to reward a bit more flexibility.
+Choosing native plants that align with the conditions of your garden leads to easier management and greater resilience over time.

-For gardeners who enjoy experimentation and careful observation, some of these species can still be worth trying, as long as their limits are understood from the outset.
+For gardeners who enjoy experimentation and careful observation, some of these species can still be worth trying — as long as their limits are understood from the outset.